 The process of mobile app development: conclusions

-As you can see, the process of development of any app, from the simplest one to the most complicated project, follows strict rules and contains 6 big and indispensable stages.
+As you can see, the process of development of any app, from the simplest one to the most complicated project, follows strict rules and contains 6 big and indispensable prods.
 Let us enumerate them again:

 - Formulating the idea and creating a plan.